13.9.2 TAS Audit Coordination

 Planned Corrective Action (PCA) Contains a detailed description of how management will implement a recommendation to address the audit finding(s).
 The PCA identifies due date(s) and responsible official(s).

-Recommendation Addresses the audit finding and provides TIGTA and GAO comments to management that, when implemented, will correct the issue.
+Recommendation Addresses the audit finding and provides TIGTA and GAO comments to management that, when implemented, will address the issue.

 Statement of Facts Issued by GAO, similar to the Agreement to the Facts Report issued by TIGTA.
 Provides TAS an opportunity to review the audit findings in writing for accuracy and discuss findings presented in the report.
 The Statement of Facts does not always include recommendations.
 TAS should inquire if GAO will be proposing any.